sap-tutorials/Tutorials/tutorials/webide-github-merge-pull-request/webide-github-merge-pull-request.md

 ---

-[ACCORDION-BEGIN [Step 1: ](Open branch on GitHub)] Open the Organization repository on GitHub and switch to the branch which you want to merge into master.
+[ACCORDION-BEGIN [Step 1: ](Open branch on GitHub)] Open the Organization repository on GitHub and switch to the branch that you want to merge into master.

 [DONE]
 [ACCORDION-END]